facebook twitter google youtube linkedin

 Weather conditions greatly affect crop growth, and having precise data can lead to more informed decisions.
 IoT weather sensors measure:

-By having access to this real-time weather data, farmers can reduce waste and increase productivity by adjusting to changing conditions.
+With access to real-time weather data, farmers can cut waste and boost productivity by adapting to changing conditions.

 Crop monitoring is essential for understanding plant health and growth stages.
 IoT sensors dedicated to crop monitoring use technologies such as: